astroalex80/ASCOM-Pololu-Tic-Focuser/README.md

 First install USB device driver from Pololu as well as the Tic Control Center.
 These can be found at www.pololu.com/product/3135/resources for the Pololu Tic T 500.

-Second use the ASCOM driver installer provided here or build your own solution with the source code.
+Second use the ASCOM driver installer provided here.

 This project provides an ASCOM driver for the Pololu Tic T500 Motor Controller, enabling precise control of a stepper motor for astrophotography and telescope focusing.